aquinto/aquinto/README.md

 I am a current Computer Science student at the [University of Maryland](https://www.cs.umd.edu).

-- 🔭 I am currently a junior at the University of Maryland
+- :school_satchel: I am currently a junior at the University of Maryland
-- I am currently the website adminstrator at [La Voz Unida](https://www.lavozunida.com)
+- :pushpin: I am currently the website adminstrator at [La Voz Unida](https://www.lavozunida.com)
-- 🌱 I’m currently learning full stack development
+- :thinking: I’m currently learning full stack development
-- 🥅 2020 Goals: Contribute more to GitHub and build full stack applications
+- :goal_net: Contribute more to GitHub and build full stack applications